ThalesGroup/iot-safe-middleware/README.md

 	make test
 ```
 ## JWT Signing demo
-An example to demonstrate how the IoT Safe Applet can be used to sign JWT token.
+An example app to demonstrate how the IoT Safe Applet can be used to sign JWT token.
 This example uses ECDSA keypair on the SIM/UICC to sign JWT.
-IoT Safe Applet on the  SIM/UICC is provisioned with a key containers containing ECDSA private (container ID = 01) and public key (Container ID = 02)
+IoT Safe Applet on the  SIM/UICC is provisioned with key containers containing ECDSA private key (container ID = 01) and public key (Container ID = 02)
 ### JWT Sample header and payload
 The following sample header and payload are used in this example
 #### JWT Header: